pspacewoman/The-Online-Surveillance-System/README.md

 ✅ In today’s world, security breaches, crime rates, and accidents are on the rise, putting the safety of individuals in jeopardy.
 From road accidents to alarming cases like kidnapping, human trafficking, and even eve-teasing, the lack of effective surveillance systems is a growing concern.

-✅ The Online Surveillance System** is an Android-based application designed to enhance public security through real-time location tracking, emergency alerts, and interactive safety features.
+✅ The Online Surveillance System is an **Android-based application**.
+My app ensures that help is just a click away.

 ✅ By integrating real-time surveillance with location tracking, this system aims to reduce crime, improve emergency response times, and provide an essential tool for personal safety.
-My app ensures that help is just a click away.

 ## Problem Statement 🚨